sampsaoinonen/sampsaoinonen/README.md

 Here are some of my highlighted projects:

 - 🔍 [**TiRa-RouteOptimizer**](https://github.com/sampsaoinonen/TiRa-RouteOptimizer)
   A navigation tool that compares A* and Fringe Search algorithms for efficient pathfinding on Helsinki’s street network.
+The frontend is built with JavaScript, while Python handles the backend and core algorithms.
 ![Animated gif](https://github.com/sampsaoinonen/TiRa-RouteOptimizer/blob/main/documentation/images/using_the_app.gif?raw=true)

 - 🌐 [**FullStackOpen**](https://github.com/sampsaoinonen/FullStackOpen)